 The oral defense date is set by the supervisory committee and is open to the public.
 After the oral presentation, a question and answer period must be allowed.
 At the conclusion of the public participation, the committee may excuse the public and conduct further questioning on the thesis and related topics.
 The outcome of the thesis defense is reported on the Report of the Final Oral Exam and Thesis for the Master's Degree form.
-These forms are the responsibility of the student and can be found on The Graduate School's website">The Graduate School's website.
+These forms are the responsibility of the student and can be found on The Graduate School's website.